 The JC vs polytechnic decision should be based on an honest assessment of the student's learning style, academic performance, career interests, and maturity — not on social pressure, peer choices, or outdated assumptions about prestige.

 At Ancourage Academy, we help secondary students build the strongest possible O-Level results so they have the widest range of post-secondary options.
 We also support JC students navigating the A-Level curriculum.
-Whether your child is preparing for O-Levels or already in JC, book a $18 trial class for an honest assessment of where targeted support would help most, or WhatsApp us with any questions.
+Whether your child is preparing for O-Levels or already in JC, book a free trial class (usually $18) for an honest assessment of where targeted support would help most, or WhatsApp us with any questions.

 Common Questions About JC vs Polytechnic